CloudCannon/documentation/_getting_started/collections.md

 We're going to use a Collection on our Services page to reduce the repetition of HTML.

-Each service is formatted in a similar way.
-There's an image, title and description.
+Each service is formatted in a similar way, with an image, title and description.
 The icons for the Service page come from a font at the moment, we'll change this to an image so our client can easily upload one themselves.

 First we need tell Jekyll about the collection.
 Add the following to `_config.yml`: